0x35c/0x35c/README.md

 # Hello, I'm 0x35c! 👋

-I'm a software developer currently working at 42 school.
+I'm a software developer currently studying at 42 school.
 I enjoy coding and problem-solving, and I'm passionate about creating clean, efficient code that works well.

 ## 🔭 Current Projects